 Get 10 FREE QUOTES from Top-Rated Insurance Companies

-First you should gather references.
+First, you should gather references.
 You should have friends or relatives lined up to provide a reference.
 If you don’t have any, ask your broker as well as your agent to provide some, so you go in with a positive outlook when applying for your mortgage.

-Clausen adds it is very hard as a first time buyer, since they don’t know who they are dealing with.
+Clausen adds it is very hard as a first-time buyer since they don’t know who they are dealing with.
 Clausen further notes how it is important to find an agent who will “truly provide independent, quality advice that benefits the homeowner and not the agent that is looking to make a quick buck.”
 Clausen also states that this might mean hiring a lawyer when going through the purchase process, simply to ensure the entire process is impartial when buying your first home.

-Clausen also notes how many first time buyers spend all or a major portion of their savings for a down payment; this is a detrimental mistake he points out.
+Clausen also notes how many first-time buyers spend all or a major portion of their savings for a down payment; this is a detrimental mistake he points out.
 Many will pull all of their money together to put down that 20% to avoid mortgage insurance.
-However this is the wrong direction to go and can leave you short on cash for a rainy day.
+However, this is the wrong direction to go and can leave you short on cash for a rainy day.

 Depleting your savings is very risky

 With a conventional mortgage if you put down 20% you don’t have to pay for insurance on the mortgage.
-Although this can result in substantial monthly savings, Clausen says it isn’t worth “pushing the preverbial envelope” and not having funds set aside for a potential problem down the road.
-He says: “I’d pay for the mortgage insurance any day over not having enough money for a family emergency or loss of employment,” and goes on to note that everyone, especially the first time buyer, needs to have those funds set aside.
+Although this can result in substantial monthly savings, Clausen says it isn’t worth “pushing the proverbial envelope” and not having funds set aside for a potential problem down the road.
+He says: “I’d pay for the mortgage insurance any day over not having enough money for a family emergency or loss of employment,” and goes on to note that everyone, especially the first-time buyer, needs to have those funds set aside.

-Prequalification has taken place, you have the perfect home lined up, you’ve signed a contract and close in 30 days.
+Prequalification has taken place, you have the perfect home lined up, you’ve signed a contract, and close in 30 days.
 But, don’t get too excited just yet.

 Why you should keep the wallet shut for the time being

-Prior to closing a financial report including credit check is run, to ensure the financial situation hasn’t changed.
+Prior to closing a financial report including a credit check is run, to ensure the financial situation hasn’t changed.
 If you have new loans on your credit report, this can jeopardize the ability to move forward with the purchase process.

 Clausen notes how some buyers sign the contract then go buy a new boat or pricey furniture for the new home.
 He discusses a situation where a buyer drove to his office and showed him the new boat; Clausen went on to advise him to drive it right back to the dealership that day!

 The dealership was kind enough to agree to afford that buyer a few more days, until the final credit check and financial history had been run on the home that buyer was ready to purchase.
 If this was not the case, it could have killed the deal.
-So before you get ready to start spending and financing big purchases, make sure you take a step back, and wait until those final checks are run, to avoid the risk of losing everything, only a few days before moving into your dream home.
+So before you get ready to start spending and financing big purchases, make sure you take a step back and wait until those final checks are run, to avoid the risk of losing everything, only a few days before moving into your dream home.

 Questions?
 Call us at 631-782-3175